dineshkumar02/hammerpost-agent/README.md

 ## Hammerpost Agent

 The `hammerpost-agent` tool works with `hammerpost`.
-This tool adds parameters to PostgreSQL via `ALTER SYSTEM` and appends the given parameters to the `my.cnf` file for MySQL.
+This tool adds parameters to PostgreSQL via `ALTER SYSTEM`.
+If the database type is `MySQL` then it appends the given parameters to the `my.cnf` file for MySQL.
 This tool also restarts PostgreSQL or MySQL after applying the given parameter set.
-This tool is also responsible for collecting node metrics like `CPU` and `Memory` while running the `HammerDB` workload.
+It is also responsible for collecting node metrics like `CPU` and `Memory` while running the `HammerDB` workload.

 ## Quick Setup